People of Glastonbury

 Who We Are

-The Glastonbury Community Association is a voluntary, non-profit community group.
+People of Glastonbury is a voluntary, non-profit local group.

 • Encourage informed discussion on matters affecting Glastonbury

-• Engage constructively with residents, interest groups, and local authorities
+• Engage constructively with the local people, interest groups, and local authorities.

-The Association does not replace the Town Council or other elected bodies, and it does not claim to speak for everyone.
-It exists to reflect a range of community views, not impose one.
+We do not replace the Town Council or other elected bodies, and we do not claim to speak for everyone.
+We exist to reflect a range of local views.

-We are a community-led organisation committed to representing the interests of our town, fostering dialogue, and facilitating positive change.
-Your involvement strengthens our collective voice and helps shape Glastonbury’s future.
+We are a community-led organisation committed to representing the interests of our town's people, fostering dialogue, and facilitating positive change.
+Your involvement strengthens the community voice and helps shape Glastonbury’s future.

-We value every member and encourage you to participate, contribute, and engage with your community.
+We value every member and encourage you to participate and contribute by engaging with your community.

-There are lots of ways to take part in the Glastonbury Community Association — whether you want to be hands-on or simply stay informed.
+There are lots of ways to take part in the People of Glastonbury group — whether you want to be hands-on or simply stay informed.

 Join as a member to receive updates and take part in discussions